France to present draft climate accord on Saturday, optimistic

 "We are nearly there.
 I'm optimistic," Fabius told reporters, flanked with United Nations Secretary General Ban Ki-moon.

-"I'll present a text tomorrow at 0900 (0800 GMT) to the parties which I think will be adopted," he said.
+"I'll present a text tomorrow at 0900 (0300 ET) to the parties which I think will be adopted," he said.

 Efforts to craft a global accord stumbled on Friday with China and many other nations refusing to yield ground, forcing host France to extend the U.N. summit by a day to overcome stubborn divisions.